Orange Shirt Day

-Orange Shirt Day, held annually on September 30, is an opportunity for people, organizations and communities to come together and learn about the legacy and intergenerational effects of the residential school system here in Canada.
+Orange Shirt Day, held annually on September 30, is an opportunity for Canadians to learn about the legacy the residential school system.

-A small group of champions at NOSM have been working to bring more acknowledgment to this date and to set the stage for inclusion and anti-bullying near the start of the academic year.
-We will be selling unique NOSM Orange Shirts online throughout August and September at $20.00 a shirt, with the funds generated from the sales of the shirts to be place into an Indigenous Student Bursary at NOSM.
+A group of champions at NOSM have been working to increase awareness about residential schools and the intergenerational impacts.
+We will be selling unique NOSM Orange Shirts online throughout August and September at $20.00 per shirt.
+Any profits generated from the sales of the shirts will be placed into an Indigenous Student Bursary at NOSM.
 The artwork created for NOSM’s Orange Shirt Day campaign comes from Isaac Murdoch and says in bold lettering: Survived.
 Still here.

-As Indigenous people, we survived and are still here casting medicine across the earth for healing.” ~ Isaac Murdoch
+As Indigenous people, we survived and are still here casting medicine across the earth for healing.
+Isaac Murdoch, Anishinaabe artist and activist